-[3.2.]
-Seat Adjustment

-- 3.4.1.
+- 3.1.3.
+Place any moveable windows in the fully open position. - 3.1.4.
+Seat Adjustment - 3.1.4.1.
 At each designated seating position, if the seat back is adjustable, it is set at an initial inclination position closest to 25 degrees from the vertical, as measured by the three-dimensional H-point machine, as specified in Annex 13.
-If there is more than one inclination position closest to 25 degrees from the vertical, set the seat back inclination to the position closest to and rearward of 25 degrees. - [3.2.1.
-For each seat to be tested, if the seat back is adjustable, it shall be set to its design angle.] - 3.4.2.
+If there is more than one inclination position closest to 25 degrees from the vertical, set the seat back inclination to the position closest to and rearward of 25 degrees. - 3.1.4.2.
 Using any control that primarily moves the entire seat vertically, place the seat in the lowest position.
 Using any control that primarily moves the entire seat in the fore and aft directions, place the seat midway between the forwardmost and rearmost position.
-If an adjustment position does not exist midway between the forwardmost and rearmost positions, the closest adjustment position to the rear of the midpoint is used. - [3.2.2.
-Using any control that primarily moves the entire seat vertically, place the seat in the mid height position.
-Using any control that primarily moves the entire seat in the fore and aft directions, place the seat midway between the most forward and most rearward position.
-If an adjustment position does not exist midway between those positions, the closest adjustment position to the rear of the midpoint shall be used.] - 3.4.3.
-If the seat cushion adjusts independently of the seat back, position the seat cushion such that the highest H-point position is achieved with respect to the seat back, as measured by three dimensional H-point machine as specified in Annex 13.
-If the specified position of the H-point can be achieved with a range of seat cushion inclination angles, adjust the seat inclination such that the most forward part of the seat cushion is at its lowest position with respect to the most rearward part.
+If an adjustment position does not exist midway between the forwardmost and rearmost positions, the closest adjustment position to the rear of the midpoint is used. - 3.1.4.3.
+If the seat cushion adjusts independently of the seat back, position the seat cushion such that the highest H-point position is achieved with respect to the seat back, as measured by three-dimensional H-point machine as specified in Annex 13.
+If the specified position of the H-point can be achieved with a range of seat cushion inclination angles, adjust the seat inclination such that the most forward part of the seat cushion is at its lowest position with respect to the most rearward part. - 3.1.4.4.
+If the head restraint is adjustable, adjust the top of the head restraint to a position midway between the lowest position of adjustment and the highest position of adjustment.
+If an adjustment position midway between the lowest and the highest position does not exist, adjust the head restraint to a position below and nearest to midway between the lowest position of adjustment and the highest position of adjustment. - 3.1.4.5.
+Adjustable lumbar supports are positioned so that the lumbar support is in its lowest retracted or deflated position. - 3.1.5.
+Seat Belt Adjustment